Patient’s complete guide to Obstructive Azoospermia

 Treatment of Obstructive Azoospermia

-If the cause of your obstructive azoospermia is a blockage in the vas deferens, your doctor may recommend surgery to repair the blockage.
-This surgery is called a vasectomy reversal.
-If your blockage is due to an obstruction in the epididymis or ejaculatory ducts, your doctor may recommend surgery to remove the obstruction.
+If your blockage is due to an obstruction in the epididymis or the ejaculatory ducts, your doctor may recommend surgery to remove the obstruction.
 In some cases, sperm can be retrieved directly from the testicle for use in fertility treatment.
 This procedure is called sperm aspiration.